-It has been seven months since I quit my job as an Assistant Librarian where I had a two-month furlough and leapt to this permanent seasonal cycle.
+It was 7 months since I quit my job as an Assistant Librarian where I had a 2-month furlough.
+Then I made a bold leap to permanent seasonal.
 As a spry midlife gal, this is not the anticipated career path I had in mind.

-A path to rangerhood has meant adjusting my ideal image of success.
-For example, my version of a Park Ranger is full-time, year round employment at a National Park.
+A path to rangerhood meant adjusting my ideal image of success.
+For example, my version of a Park Ranger job is full-time, year round employment at a National Park.

-However, my reality is a six-month Park Ranger position at a federal interpretation center.
+However, my reality is a 6-month Park Ranger position at a federal interpretation center.
 The reality is very different from my grand expectations.
-Yet, I still feel very happy at work and I feel fulfilled about what I am doing, ten out of ten.
+Yet, I still feel happy and fulfilled about what I am doing.

 Of the dental, medical, and retirement benefits, I was only interested in retirement.
-With this tiny nugget of hope, I wanted to see how this position could play into this retirement dream.
+With a tiny nugget of hope, I wanted to see how this position could play into my retirement dream.